awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/detach-instance-asg.md

    aws autoscaling describe-auto-scaling-instances
    ```

-   The following example response shows that the group has four running instances:
+   The following example response shows that the group has four running instances\.

    ```
    {